ironexdev/frostnova-devstack/README.md

 Docker development stack for a micro PHP framework [Frostnova](https://github.com/ironexdev/frostnova-app)

+It contains two rootless containers
+- (Alpine) PHP-FPM container for the app
+- (Alpine) Nginx container that serves as http-proxy to the app

 ## How to init development environment

 1) Run `git clone git@github.com:ironexdev/frostnova.git`